m-dml/plankton-classifier/README.md

 What you need:
 - The checkpoint file of the trained model `some_file.ckpt`
 - The integer-to-labelname file `class_labels.json` that was created during training of the model
 - A folder containing images of plankton to be classified.
 This folder is allowed to have subfolders.
+The images should be ending on ".png".

 1. Install the environment with ``conda env create -f environment.yaml``.
 2. Activate the environment with ``conda activate plankton``.